-SAT, ACT, and PSAT Health and Safety Protocols
+Weekend SAT and ACT Health and Safety Protocols

-Steps for safe SAT, ACT, and PSAT exams in schools
+Steps for safe SAT and ACT weekend exams in schools

 Fairfax County Public Schools is committed to the health and safety of all staff, students, and parents/guardians.
 All testing procedures and safety protocols will be followed to ensure testing and cleaning practices meet current health department and division guidance.